 ‘The New Normal’ for Richard Bontrager

-For the past four years, I have had the honor to meet and feature many amazing people in this newsletter.
+For the past several years, I have had the honor to meet and feature many amazing people in this newsletter.
 In most cases, the interview process is very straightforward.
 The patient is selected, the photo shoot takes place, and then I begin the writing process.
 However, this particular interview took an unexpected turn.

 Knowing that I wanted to photograph Richard Bontrager and his semi-truck in an urban setting, I randomly came across the ideal location of the former Chrysler factory in Kokomo, Indiana (pictured below).
 As we were leaving the site, Richard looked up at the abandoned top floor of the building and pointed to a large, broken window.

 “That’s where we shot our movie”, he said, as his mind journeyed down memory lane.